sopra-fs24-group-42/server/README_inProgress.md

 |/players/{username}|DELETE|Pathvariable||deletes a player|
 |/leaderboards/{maxNumberOfTopPlayers}|GET|Pathvariable|MaxNumberOfTopPlayers<int>|gets top MaxNumberOfTopPlayers Players|

-Please find a reference to a file 'SetupController.java' here: [Setup Controller](https://github.com/sopra-fs24-group-42/server/blob/main/src/main/java/ch/uzh/ifi/hase/soprafs24/controller/SetupController.java)
+Please find a reference to a file SetupController.java here: [Setup Controller](https://github.com/sopra-fs24-group-42/server/blob/main/src/main/java/ch/uzh/ifi/hase/soprafs24/controller/SetupController.java)

 ### Game Service <a id="game-controller"></a>
 GameService is one of the most important components in our application, as it includes the main logic of the game from the creation of the lobby, processing of the user input that defines the flow of the game as well as up to concluding the outcomes of the game needed to fill in the game leaderboard.